 Cabbage Tips and Tricks

 How do you buy cabbage?
 At the grocery store or market, look for a head of cabbage that has tight leaves, that looks fresh and has very few loose leaves.
 It should feel heavy for its size and be a nice green color.
 It should feel firm with no soft spots.
+For this recipe I recommend a medium head of cabbage, about two pounds.

 How do you store fresh cabbage?
 One of my favorite things about cabbage is how long you can store it.
 Make sure to leave all the outer leaves on the head of cabbage until you’re ready to cook it.
 Do not wash the cabbage until you’re ready to cook it as that can promote rot.
 If it isn’t cut, you can store cabbage in the crisper drawer uncovered.
 If it is cut, wrap it tightly in plastic wrap and store in the crisper drawer in the fridge.
 I don’t love using plastic wrap, but this is really the best thing to keep the most air out the longest.
 It can last in the fridge for three weeks and up to eight weeks if stored properly.